-

 We asked the experts at Energy Saving Trust for ways to help make your home more energy efficient.

-1. Use insulation to stop your heat escaping
+1. Use insulation to help stop your heat escaping

 If you’re thinking about insulation, it’s important to consider where your home loses heat and how that could change when it’s insulated.
-That way, you could reduce your home energy bills and carbon emissions without risking problems like increased condensation, which could lead to damp or mould.
 Potential places you could insulate include:

 Your walls